 Your domain will also specify what you could do with your brand.

 Your domain name or URL play a large part when it comes to search.
 Not only is that destination where your guests will find you and your articles, but the domain name you select can also and does affect your search visibility.

 When there are far more domain choices than previously, there are still some best practices you need to think so if you would like to see optimum results.

 If you are new to Blogging and WordPress, please follow our previous guide whose links are given below:

-How to Select a Domain Name?
+- How to Select a WordPress Theme for your Website/Blog?

 In the following guide, I will discuss a few things that you want to consider before selecting a domain name.